turbot/steampipe-mod-azure-insights/dashboards/sql/docs/sql_server_detail.md

 This dashboard answers the following questions for each sql server:

-- How is the server is configured?
+- How is the server configured?
 - What tags are applied?
 - How is encryption configured?
 - Is vulnerability assessment and AD authentication enabled?